Canonical situation of the Society of Saint Pius X: Status prior to the 1988 Écône consecrations (1970–1988)

 The second part of the protocol was juridical, detailing canonical and jurisdictional specifics about how the SSPX would function.
 This part is divided into six sections.
 First, the SSPX would be canonically regularized as a clerical society of apostolic life, granting it a fair amount of autonomy and the ability to incardinate its own members.
 Second, a Roman Commission would be established to deal with any disputes arising with the Society.
 Two Society members would be part of this Commission.
 Third, it lays out canonically the relationship of various classes of people to the Society; it notes of laypeople specifically that they will remain under the jurisdiction of the diocesan bishop, but may turn to the Society "by reason of the liturgical [presumably Tridentine] rites".
 Fourth, it lays down conditions under which ordinations may be carried out.
 For the immediate future, Lefebvre himself would be authorized to confer ordinations, while in the long term, the protocol envisions a more regular status of a) sending dimissorial letters to a bishop to have members of the Society ordained; or b) the ordination of a bishop in the Society who could perform the ordinations himself.
 Fifth, it suggests that Pope John Paul II name a bishop from the Society presented by Lefebvre.
 This bishop should not be the superior general of the Society, but should serve on the Pontifical Commission.
 Sixth, the protocol agrees that all canonical penalties against Lefebvre would be lifted, and an "amnesty" put in place for all houses of the Society until then operating without ecclesiastical approval.

 Shortly after signing the protocol, Lefebvre began to have second thoughts about it and expressed these in communication with Ratzinger.
 In a June 2 letter, he expressed his intent to consecrate bishops without papal approval.
 John Paul II wrote him on June 9, telling him not to proceed with this.
 Lefebvre on June 15 announced his intention to consecrate four bishops.
-Levebvre brought his intention into action on June 30, 1988.
-In his sermon given on this occasion, he argued it was necessary for him to consecrate the bishops in order to preserve tradition against distortions after Vatican II and thus remain loyal to Rome.
+Levebvre brought his intention into action on June 30, 1988, when he consecrated four bishops for the SSPX.
+In his sermon given on this occasion, he argued it was necessary for him to consecrate the bishops in order to preserve Tradition against distortions after Vatican II and thus remain loyal to the Holy See.